nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The event name is invalid or empty.
+The event name is invalid.

     * 1a1.
 System shows an error message.